David Howard, 7th Earl of Effingham

-David Mowbray Algernon Howard, 7th Earl of Effingham (29 April 1939 — 26 February 2022) was a British naval officer and peer, a member of the House of Lords from 1996 until 1999.
+David Mowbray Algernon Howard, 7th Earl of Effingham (29 April 1939 – 26 February 2022) was a Royal Navy officer and peer who was a member of the House of Lords from 1996 until 1999.
 A Deputy Lieutenant of Essex, he was president of the Royal British Legion.

 Early life

 The son of John Algernon Frederick Charles Howard, a younger son of Gordon Howard, 5th Earl of Effingham, and his wife Suzanne Patricia Macassey, the young Howard was educated at Fettes College and the Royal Naval College, Dartmouth.

 Career

 From Dartmouth, Howard was commissioned as a career officer into the Royal Navy, ultimately rising to the rank of Commander.
 In his later career, he was an intelligence officer and developed expertise in new forms of intelligence-gathering.

 On 22 February 1996, Commander Howard succeeded an uncle, Mowbray Howard, as Earl of Effingham in the peerage of the United Kingdom (1837) and as Baron Howard of Effingham in the peerage of England (1554).
 He was appointed by Elizabeth II as a Deputy Lieutenant of Essex and was elected as president of the Royal British Legion.

-Effingham’s seat in the Lords as a hereditary peer came to an end as a result of the House of Lords Act 1999.
+Effingham's seat in the Lords as a hereditary peer came to an end as a result of the House of Lords Act 1999.
 In 2018 he stood in a by-election for one of the ninety seats in the House of Lords reserved for hereditary peers, saying in his supporting statement: